18684092/OpenScout/README.md

 - There is a 12v battery but no means of charging the battery.
 - The clear acetate bottom and top shelves are not fixed at the corners which exposes flexing in the shelf.
 - Since OpenScout had the Arduino and battery removed on first inspection, it was necessary to connect all wires to the Arduino.
 This exposed the fact that this proceedure was very time consuming since the circuit diagram had to be followed for each wire.
 Mistakes were made.
 Replacing the Arduino during testing or for repair is expected to be a common occurance.
+- Battery voltage powers Arduino directly.
+Arduino Vin is 7v to 12v and if battery was charged and OpenScout was not turned off Ardunio could be damaged.

 ### Initial Project Plan